Inverting Self-Organizing Maps: A Unified Activation-Based Framework: The MUSIC framework

-with global stability inherited from the strict convexity of $E_\gamma$.
-This connects the inverse–problem formulation to smooth manifold–following dynamics (cf.\ Riemannian/natural–gradient perspectives \citep{absil2008optimization,amari2016information}).
-In the limit of infinitesimal steps, the MUSIC dynamics can thus be interpreted as a Riemannian gradient descent on the SOM distance manifold, where the Hessian $ H$ implicitly defines the metric tensor.

-In the limit of infinitesimal steps, the MUSIC dynamics can thus be interpreted as a Riemannian gradient descent on the SOM distance manifold, where the Hessian $ H$ implicitly defines the metric tensor.

-In applications, MUSIC does not restrict updates to purely tangential directions nor enforce exact isometries of the activation pattern.
-Each step strikes a balance between (i) modifying the distances in the target set $T$ and (ii) remaining close to the local tangent space characterized in the geometric analysis, by approximately preserving a subset $S$ of distances while enforcing Euclidean consistency through an update in $z$--space.
-The tangent--space picture thus serves to describe the geometry of the distance map, while the MUSIC updates exploit this geometry to bias the evolution toward manifold--consistent, semantically meaningful changes rather than exact distance preservation.

-The preservation set $S$ may include either all non-targets or an $r$--ring lattice neighborhood around the current BMU, emphasizing local topology preservation.
-The target set $T$ can correspond to a single prototype, a predefined cluster, or an informed selection based on semantic similarity.
-Row weights in $A_S$ and $B_T$ may incorporate lattice distances to modulate the influence of neighboring units.
-Empirically stable trajectories are obtained with $\gamma\in[0.7,0.95]$, $\lambda$ chosen via the L--curve criterion \citep{hansen1998rank}, and a trust radius $\rho = 0.02\,\|z-w_{\mathrm{BMU}}\|$.
+In practice, MUSIC does not enforce exact isometries.
+Each step balances modifying the target distances with approximately preserving the complement, using the tangent-space geometry of Section~\ref{sec:PerturbingSOM} to bias the evolution toward manifold-consistent, semantically meaningful changes.
+The preservation set~$S$ may include all non-targets or an $r$-ring lattice neighborhood around the current BMU.
+Empirically stable trajectories are obtained with $\gamma\in[0.7,0.95]$, $\lambda$ chosen via the L-curve criterion \citep{hansen1998rank}, and a trust radius $\rho = 0.02\,\|z-w_{\mathrm{BMU}}\|$.